matrix-org/matrix-spec-proposals/proposals/4073-shepherd-teams.md

 This proposal does not currently encompass the question of "who writes the final specification text?" - that is left unchanged from the current situation, and may be clarified or changed in a separate MSC.

+### Tasks for the SCT

+For the implementation of this proposal, the SCT will carry out the following tasks:

+1. Develop guidance for shepherd teams, explaining their responsibilities and how to go about implementing these, as well as defining any additional circumstances under which the SCT should be notified.
+Particular attention should be paid to the topics of preventing burnout, and constructive conflict resolution.
+2. Develop and publish guidance for the SCT itself, on how to select a representative shepherd team for a given MSC, and which concerns (eg. organizational distribution, diverse viewpoints) to take into account in their selection.

 ## Anticipated outcomes

 Primarily, this should unblock the many MSCs that some community members feel strongly about, but that the SCT has